namilan/virtual-pet/README.md.txt

-if Ronny could stop getting mad at me for the love of everything holy and stop running away, that would be great...
+if Ronny could stop getting mad at me for the love of everything holy and stop running away, that would be great... added more to the test method. tested and it returned green. i tried to make my menu loop, but it wasn't looping to where i liked it be.